Moxibyte/MoxPP/README.md

 - [ ] In case you modified any of the build steps (Scripts themselves), make sure to change `BUILDING.md` so that it's still correct.
 - [ ] Adding your own scripts: You can add your own python scripts by adding them to the `./scripts` folder.
 You can run the script with the mox tool `mox.bat <SCRIPT_NAME>` working dir is the repository root.
 Make sure to your script to the list of actions in `BUILDING.md`.
 - [ ] Choosing your desired license.
 Make sure to add a license to the repository.
 All files that are copyright by us have already been marked with a license and thus are fine.
 This is no legal advice!
 Consult your lawyer!
+- [ ] Disable unit-testing when required.
+By default we provide a dummy unit test, we encourage the use of unit-tests!
+If you don't want them you can disable them in `mox.lua` and delete the `test` directory.
+You can also modify the building of unit tests or the library.
+MoxPP is shipped with gtest but has no hard requirements on it.
+- [ ] Verify the usage of GitHub actions.
+We provide GitHub actions that build and test the codebase.
+Please make sure to delete the workflow files or disable action, in case you don't want to uses them!
 - [ ] Now you can shall remove this readme file and replace it with your description of your project.

 **There is more information in** `BUILDING.md` **(That you should keep) on how to build the project.**